Post

 Suspension

-• Description/Symptoms: Clunking or rattling noises from the front suspension, especially when turning or going over bumps.
+• Description/Symptoms: Clunking noise from front suspension, especially over bumps.
+Wandering steering.

 • Recalls: None Found